Orders of precedence in the United Kingdom: Royal family

 The King or Queen of the United Kingdom, as the sovereign, is always first in the order of precedence.
 A king is followed by his queen consort, the first in the order of precedence for women.
 The reverse, however, is not always true for queens regnant.
-There is no established law of precedence for a prince consort, so he is usually specially granted precedence above all other males by letters patent or, on the other hand, may rank lower than the heir apparent or the heir presumptive, even if the heir is his own son, such as with Prince Albert and Edward VII, who outranked their father as Prince of Wales.
+There is no established law of precedence for a prince consort, so he is usually specially granted precedence above all other men by letters patent; if he is not specially provided for, he may rank lower than the heir apparent or the heir presumptive, even if the heir is his own son (eg Edward VII—as Prince of Wales—outranked his father, Prince Albert).